 Keep in close contact with your past clients, as they are a potential source of repeat business for you.
 If they have been happy with your previous work for them, they are more likely to hire you for future projects and to recommend you to others.

-The wider your cast your network net, the more opportunities you can reel in, but you can also afford to be choosier about taking writing jobs that most appeal to you.
-Most writers do their best writing in the styles and topics they enjoy and connect with.
+The wider you cast your network net, the more opportunities you can reel in, but you can also afford to be choosier about taking freelance writing jobs that most appeal to you.
+Most writers do their best work on topics and in styles they enjoy and connect with.

 You can continue practicing and improving your writing knowledge and skills, expand the range of writing styles and topics in your portfolio, and build a steady income while doing so.